Madisonville Wooden Boat Festival

 Expect to see vintage wooden boats, cruisers, luggers, sailboats, skiffs and trawlers dating back decades at the Madisonville Wooden Boat Festival!

-There’s no denying that a staple of the Louisiana Northshore is the picturesque Tchefuncte River - which makes it the ideal location for Madisonville’s Wooden Boat Festival.
-You’ll have tons of fun while supporting a good cause, as the festival is presented by the Lake Pontchartrain Basin Maritime Museum to benefit its educational programs and the Madisonville lighthouse restoration.
+There’s no denying that a staple of the Louisiana Northshore is the picturesque Tchefuncte River, which makes it the ideal location for Madisonville’s Wooden Boat Festival the third weekend in October every year.
+You’ll have tons of fun while supporting a good cause, as the festival is presented by the Maritime Museum Louisiana to benefit its educational programs and the Madisonville lighthouse restoration.

 Perhaps the highlight of the festival is the Quick 'n Dirty Boat Building Contest, in which participants pick a theme and have 14 hours to build a boat from the materials provided.
 The boats then must complete a 100-yard course to prove their seaworthiness.
 Laughs and cheers can be heard from miles away as onlookers watch which boats succeed and which boats fail to stay afloat.